bphigg/558Project3/HighSchool.md

 ```

     ##   parameter   logLoss   logLossSD
-    ## 1      none 0.4725004 0.008105985
+    ## 1      none 0.4738016 0.002444557

-The logLoss for this model is better than the logistic regression and
+The logLoss for this model is close to logistic regression and random
-random forest.
+forest models.
 So we’ll go ahead and select the fit using all variables.

 ## Support Vector Machine